 As the title suggests, this course teaches about other countries and cultures.
 It is selective rather than comprehensive in coverage, an approach entirely suitable for a young audience.
 While all continents are visited, only a few representative countries are studied at length.
 Protestant missionary biographies, stories from Hero Tales (heroes of Protestantism), and information from Window on the World (missionary efforts and status worldwide) are assigned for reading within the lesson plans, often coordinating with the country being studied that week.
 For example, the biography of Gladys Aylward, a missionary to China, begins during the study of China and continues through the study of Japan.

 Of course, other resources are also used along with Exploring Countries and Cultures.
 The package includes the teacher’s manual, Parent/Teacher Supplement, and student sheets.
-There are also other items such as an imitation passport, God Speaks Numanggang, Hero Tales, Window on the World, Children's Atlas of God's World, Geography from A to Z, Properties of Ecosystems, Living World Encyclopedia (Usborne), A World of Art, and a number of read-aloud books.
-In the teacher’s manual, there is also a list of optional, recommended books to enrich the topics addressed within each week’s lesson.
+There are also other items such as an imitation passport, God Speaks Numanggang, Hero Tales, Window on the World, Children's Atlas of God's World, Geography from A to Z, Properties of Ecosystems, Living World Encyclopedia (Usborne), A World of Art, and several read-aloud books.
+The teacher’s manual also has a list of optional, recommended books to enrich the topics addressed within each week’s lesson.

 Creation to the Greeks

 The outline for this study follows the Old Testament, beginning with creation and continuing through the rebuilding of Jerusalem after the exile (book of Nehemiah).
-Following the biblical timeline, students also learn about ancient Mesopotamia; Egypt; the Babylonian kingdom; early North American cultures; other ancient cultures of the Middle East such as those of the Canaanites, Hittites, Philistines, Phoenicians, Assyrians.
-They study ancient Greece (including some Greek mythology), India (including a brief study of Hinduism and Buddhism), early Russia; and the Persian empire, culminating with exploits of Alexander the Great.
-Celebrating Biblical Feasts is used to incorporate the study and celebration of the Old Testament biblical feasts.
+Following the biblical timeline, students also learn about ancient Mesopotamia; Egypt; the Babylonian kingdom; early North American cultures; other ancient cultures of the Middle East, such as those of the Canaanites, Hittites, Philistines, Phoenicians, Assyrians.
+They study ancient Greece (including some Greek mythology), India (including a brief study of Hinduism and Buddhism), early Russia, and the Persian empire, culminating with the exploits of Alexander the Great.
+Celebrating Biblical Feasts incorporates the study and celebration of the Old Testament biblical feasts.

 Some of the core books, such as Streams of Civilization Vol. 1, are significantly more challenging than those used for Exploring Countries.
-The lesson plans help you navigate through the resources, specifying some reading for all ages and other reading only for older students.
+The lesson plans help you navigate through the resources, specifying some reading for all ages and other reading only for older students and the parent/teacher.

 Examples of resources in the package are Usborne Encyclopedia: World History from Ancient to Modern Times, The Trojan Horse: How the Greeks Won the War, Dinosaurs of Eden, Pyramids, Science in the Beginning, and English from the Roots Up, plus read-aloud books such as Aesop's Fables for Children and The Tanglewoods' Secret.